dhleong/intellivim/README.md

  - `file` Search by file name/path (default)
  - `class` Search by class name

+`:Rename [newName]` Rename the element under the cursor.
+If a new name isn't passed to this command, a small buffer is opened so you can edit the name with all your usual vim bindings.
+Pressing `enter` in this buffer will commit the change; `ctrl-c` or `q` will cancel.
+When pressing `enter`, if the value has not changed, or if it is empty, nothing will happen.

 `:RunProject [config]` Builds and runs the current project, opening a split to contain the output.
 Closing the split will terminate the execution, as will calling `:Terminate` from inside that window.
 Optionally pass `config` to specify which